prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/12-improve-query-performance-with-aggregations.md

 	![](../images/dp500-12-3.png)

-	*The model comprises three dimension tables and two fact tables.
+	> **Note** The model comprises three dimension tables and two fact tables.
 The **Sales** fact table represents sales order details, while the **Targets** table represents quarterly sales targets.
 It's a classic star schema design.
 The bar across the top of some of the tables indicate they use DirectQuery storage mode.
-Every table that has a blue bar belongs to the same source group.*
+Every table that has a blue bar belongs to the same source group.

-	*The three dimension tables have a striped bar, which indicates they use dual storage mode.
+	> **Note** The three dimension tables have a striped bar, which indicates they use dual storage mode.
 That means the tables use both import and DirectQuery storage mode.
-Power BI determines the most efficient storage mode to use on a query by query basis, striving to use import mode whenever possible because it's faster.*
+Power BI determines the most efficient storage mode to use on a query by query basis, striving to use import mode whenever possible because it's faster.

-	*In this lab, you will add an aggregation to improve the performance of specific **Sales** table queries.*
+	> **Note** In this lab, you will add an aggregation to improve the performance of specific **Sales** table queries.

-### Task 4: Use Performance analyzer
+#### Task 4: Use Performance analyzer

 In this task, you will open Performance analyzer and use it to inspect refresh events.